 Travel a little inland to Pantalica to see the 3,000 year old burial tombs, then to the hill town of Ispica for some extensive prehistoric caves.
 The ancient ruins at Akrai can be seen at Palazzolo Acreide, and visit also the nearby town at Buscemi.

 In the heart of Sicily, there is a great deal to explore and scenery to enjoy.
 Two particular highlights are the towns at Piazza Armerina and the old town of Enna.
-Visit also Comiso and the churches of Chiaramonte Gulfi, passing perhaps by the interesting baroque towns of Modica, Ragusa and Scicli.
+You can also visit Comiso and the churches of Chiaramonte Gulfi, passing perhaps by the interesting baroque towns of Modica, Ragusa and Scicli.
+On the coast close to Comiso, at the resort of Santa Croce Camerina, don't forget to visit the substantial ancient ruins at Kamarina.

 Along the south-west coast of sicily see the historical town of Gela, also Butera a little way north and Licata.
 Then continuing along the south-western coast, visit the town of Agrigento and nearby Realmonte before heading to the coastal town at Sciacca.